fdch/dreamsound/README.md

 python3 -m pip install dreamsound
 ```

+The pip project is hosted at PyPi: https://pypi.org/project/dreamsound/

 **NOTE: you need to download the yamnet model before importing the dreamsound module.
 Please, continue reading.**